 Son Heung-min bags a brace as Tottenham close in on top four with West Ham win

-Spurs are now three points behind fourth-placed Arsenal, while West Ham are six points behind the Gunners.
+Tottenham Hotspur 3-1 West Ham: Spurs are now three points behind fourth-placed Arsenal, while West Ham are six points behind the Gunners

 Son Heung-min’s double saw Tottenham register a huge win in the race for Champions League qualification as they beat West Ham 3-1.